gnosischain/documentation/docs/bridges/tokenbridge/xdai-bridge.md

 Phase 1: Only the [bridge contract upgrade](../governance/decisions.md#upgrade-xdai-bridge-to-support-investing-in-sdai-vault) on Ethereum ✅

 Phase 2: The rest of the components (includ.
-Gnosis Chain) will be implemented.
+Gnosis Chain). ✅

 ![](../../../static/img/bridges/xdaibridge/DSRonGnosis.png)